In this post I use the "5 Ws" to explain from the perspective of a small to medium sized business the overall concept of Microsoft Power BI.

 The main two Power BI components relevant to a small to medium sized business are:

 - Power BI Desktop - a comprehensive data analysis tool that is used by a data analyst to connect to data sources, build models and create reports.
 It is completely free to download and start to use.
 This is not bad considering that it has ALL and MORE of the capabilities of Excel PowerPivot, Get & Transform and PowerView which are not free and in my opinion harder to use.
+Take a look at this Power BI template for Sage 50 Accounts.

 - Power BI Pro - a cloud-based service for publishing, sharing and accessing dashboards & reports.
 You can do some quite extensive customisation of a report within the constraints of the underlying data model that was created using Power BI Desktop.

 There are other components and options available that are aimed more towards larger enterprises and I will not go into them in this summary blog.
+Power BI is increasingly being used in small to medium sized businesses in particular for sales and sales-related reporting.
+Take a look at this example that we have built for Accounts Receivable reporting from Sage 50 Accounts:

 2. Who is Power BI for?